Investment Portfolio Framework¶

 The "Catch and Store" Principle¶

-The most sustainable security investments don't just solve immediate problems—they capture organizational effort and store it in reusable capabilities that serve future needs without additional manual work.
+The most sustainable security investments do more than solve immediate problems.
+They capture organizational effort and store it in reusable capabilities that serve future needs without additional manual work.

 Renewable Energy Analogy